Gita Sahgal: Sahgal's public criticism

 Sahgal joined the staff of Amnesty International in 2002, and became head of its gender unit the following year.
 She came to public attention in February 2010, after she was quoted by The Sunday Times in an article about Amnesty and suspended by the organization.
-She had criticised Amnesty for its high-profile associations with Moazzam Begg, the director of Cageprisoners, representing men in extrajudicial detention.
+She had criticised Amnesty for its high-profile associations with Moazzam Begg, the director of Cageprisoners, which represented men in extrajudicial detention.
 "To be appearing on platforms with Britain’s most famous supporter of the Taliban Begg, whom we treat as a human rights defender, is a gross error of judgment," she said.
 Sahgal argued that by associating with Begg and Cageprisoners, Amnesty was risking its reputation on human rights.
 "As a former Guantanamo detainee, it was legitimate to hear his experiences, but as a supporter of the Taliban it was absolutely wrong to legitimise him as a partner", Sahgal said.
 She said she repeatedly brought the matter up with Amnesty for two years, to no avail.
 A few hours after the article was published, Sahgal was suspended from her position.
 Amnesty's Senior Director of Law and Policy, Widney Brown, later said Sahgal raised concerns about Begg and Cageprisoners to her personally for the first time a few days before sharing them with The Sunday Times.

 Sahgal issued a statement saying she felt that Amnesty was risking its reputation by associating with and thereby politically legitimising Begg, because Cageprisoners "actively promotes Islamic Right ideas and individuals".
 She said the issue was not about Begg's "freedom of opinion, nor about his right to propound his views: he already exercises these rights fully as he should.
 The issue is ... the importance of the human rights movement maintaining an objective distance from groups and ideas that are committed to systematic discrimination and fundamentally undermine the universality of human rights."
 The controversy prompted responses by politicians, the writer Salman Rushdie, and journalist Christopher Hitchens, among others who criticised Amnesty's association with Begg.

 After her suspension and the controversy, Sahgal was interviewed by numerous media and attracted international supporters.
 She was interviewed on National Public Radio (NPR) on 27 February 2010, where she discussed the activities of Cageprisoners and why she deemed it inappropriate for Amnesty to associate with Begg.
 She said that Cageprisoners' Asim Qureshi spoke supporting global jihad at a Hizb ut-Tahrir rally.
 She noted that a best seller at Begg's bookshop was a book by Abdullah Azzam, a mentor of Osama bin Laden and a founder of the terrorist organization Lashkar-e-Taiba.

 In a separate interview for the Indian Daily News & Analysis, Sahgal said that, as Qureshi affirmed his support for global jihad on a BBC World Service programme, "these things could have been stated in [Begg's] introduction" with Amnesty.
 She said that Begg's bookshop had published The Army of Madinah, which she characterised as a jihad manual by Dhiren Barot.